June 21, 2025

 • Government Incentives: Programs like the Solar Sunshot can significantly improve the financial viability of a project.

-We can see evidence of a healthy market value chain in end-user pricing.
-For example, data tracked by platforms like SolarChoice shows a typical 6kW residential system costs between $4,000 and $6,000—a figure that clearly illustrates the value end-users are willing to place on solar installations.
+Evidence of a healthy market value chain is clear in end-user pricing.
+For example, data tracked by platforms like SolarChoice shows a typical 6kW residential system costs between $4,000 and $6,000—a figure that highlights the value end-users place on solar installations.

-Success in Australian solar manufacturing will require smart, strategic approaches to both the supply chain and technology.
+Success in Australian solar manufacturing depends on smart, strategic approaches to both the supply chain and technology.

 Building a Resilient Australian Solar Supply Chain

 However, we have to be realistic.
-Building a comprehensive local supply chain for every single element, especially something as complex as polysilicon, presents a much longer-term challenge.
+Building a comprehensive local supply chain for every single element, especially something as complex as polysilicon, is a much longer-term challenge.

 Technological Edge

 This is where Australia can truly shine.
-We have a proud and strong history of solar R&D—after all, PERC cell technology was invented right here at the University of New South Wales.
-Leveraging this deep innovative capacity could provide a significant competitive advantage.
+We have a strong history of solar R&D—after all, PERC cell technology was invented right here at the University of New South Wales.
+Leveraging this history of innovation could provide a significant competitive advantage.

 • Next-Generation Cell Technologies: Focusing on high-efficiency technologies like TOPCon or Heterojunction (HJT).